wpilibsuite/frc-docs/source/docs/contributing/frc-docs/style-guide.rst

 Make sure to link to the raw version of the file on GitHub.
 There is a handy ``Raw`` button in the top right corner of the page.

+.. note:: RLIs should use a tag instead of main to ensure the documentation isn't broken the next time there is a change to the RLIed code.
+If a tag hasn't been created, use the full (40 character) commit hash.

 ## Tabs
 To create code tabs in an article, you can use the ``.. tab-set-code::`` directive.
 You can use ``code-block`` and ``rli`` directives inside.
 The format is: